 1. Introduction and general principles

-Crown copyright subsists in these forms. eFORMS ONLINE registration includes a copyright licence permitting free reproduction.
+Crown copyright subsists in these RoS ONLINE SERVICES and registration includes a copyright licence permitting free reproduction with restrictions.

 2. Definitions and interpretation

 Means an administrator(s) nominated by the Organisation to act on its behalf in relation to RoS ONLINE SERVICES, who shall by default automatically be the first user of an Organisation who applies for and is accepted by the Keeper for use of RoS ONLINE SERVICES